jlengstorf/netlify-plugin-gatsby-cache/README.md

 Each Gatsby site is different, so build times vary widely between them, but one common slowdown in Gatsby builds is processing and transforming images.
 Gatsby is smart enough to check if these transformations have already been done and skip them, but in order to get that benefit in a build pipeline (e.g. Netlify) the `public` and `.cache` directories need to be preserved between builds.
 That’s what this plugin does!

-On a small site (5 GraphQL queries, no image processing, 32 pages), build times dropped by 27% when using this plugin:
+On a site with 231 GraphQL queries, 1,871 images, and 224 pages, build times dropped by 75%:

-- without cache: ✔  Netlify Build completed in 19263ms
+- no cache: ✔  Netlify Build completed in 293207ms ([build log](https://app.netlify.com/sites/lengstorf/deploys/5dceed27d58a580008daaccc))
-- with cache: ✔  Netlify Build completed in 14098ms
+cache: ✔  Netlify Build completed in 72835ms ([build log](https://app.netlify.com/sites/lengstorf/deploys/5dcef2463da4810008d48aaa))

-On a larger site (231 GraphQL queries, 1,871 images, 224 pages), build times dropped by 66%:
+On a small site (5 GraphQL queries, no image processing, 32 pages), build times dropped by 30% when using this plugin:

-- without cache: ✔  Netlify Build completed in 150373ms
+ no cache: :heavy_check_mark:  Netlify Build completed in 22072ms ([build log](https://app.netlify.com/sites/build-plugin-test/deploys/5dceed49e746a200091c76fe))
-- with cache: ✔  Netlify Build completed in 50384ms
+- cache: :heavy_check_mark:  Netlify Build completed in 15543ms ([build log](https://app.netlify.com/sites/build-plugin-test/deploys/5dceedbfad95d0000bcd46d1))

 tl;dr: Repeat builds with lots of images will be _much_ faster.
 With few or no images, the difference will be there, but it won’t be as pronounced.